sh4man4ik/MoviesTok/README.md

 ![Screenshot](./Screenshot.png)

 Many people have the problem of not knowing what to watch in the evening.
 So I created a website where you can randomly search for movies, just like a feed on TikTok.
+You can also use filters to make searching for movies more enjoyable!

 # Quick Start